Dinosaurs Story Time – Baby

 (Credit: King County Library System)

-Sign Language: Dinosaur, all done
+Sign Language: Scary

 Book: Dinosaur Kisses by David Ezra Stein